circumcise ceased to apply!

 "It is not often admitted by [some] that nowhere does the Bible actually say baptism is to

 be restricted to adults.
 They just conclude that is what it should be taken as meaning."

 [Their] position on infant baptism is a consequence not of the bible's strictures, but of the

-as we might wish, certainly what it says leans toward the Catholic position, which is seconded
+issue as we might wish, certainly what it says leans toward the Catholic position, which is

-They see salvation as coming not through an infusion of grace, which is the Catholic/Biblical
+obtained.
+They see salvation as coming not through an infusion of grace, which is the

-position, but through an acceptance of Jesus as one's personal Lord and Savior.
-Since only
+Catholic/Biblical position, but through an acceptance of Jesus as one's personal Lord and

 SIMPLE BIBLICAL EXPLANATION OF BAPTISM: